 I’ll share the recipe below, but first I want to share why you should bother.

-First of all grass fed and finished, or pastured, meats have a beneficial omega 3 to 6 ratio.
+First off, all grass fed and finished, or pastured, meats have a beneficial omega 3 to 6 ratio.
 They have plenty of high quality saturated fats to help build hormones.
 And organ meats are even better.
-Liver is packed with vitamins and minerals such as vitamin A, folate, and potassium.
+The liver is packed with vitamins and minerals such as vitamin A, folate, and potassium.

 Organ meats are also great for fertility, and I’m especially interested in their potential effect on egg and sperm quality after learning their benefit to our mitochondria from functional nutritionist Ameer Rosic.

 Being ‘stuck with’ poor egg quality can be a really discouraging situation.
 This recipe includes two superfoods, liver, and garlic, to make supercells, so here’s hoping these magic meatballs will help you become a super mamma!